-2. Pupils with a sibling\ continuing at the school at the time of admissions of the child.
+2. Children with a sibling continuing at the school at the time of admission of the child.

-3. Pupils of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstratable skill shortage.
+3. Children of qualified teaching staff where the member of staff has been employed at the school for two or more years, at the time at which the application for admission to the school is made and/or when a member of staff is recruited to fill a vacant post at the school for which there was a demonstrable skills shortage.

-- 4. Pupils who live\\ closest to the preferred school within the defined area. - 5.
-Other Pupils.
+- 4. Children who live closest to the preferred school within the defined area. - 5.
+Other Children.